707 N. Broadway

 Dr. McMahon obtained his bachelor’s degree in physics at the University of Richmond and earned a doctoral degree in physical chemistry at the University of Illinois at Urbana-Champaign specializing in solid-state NMR spectroscopy.
 He was awarded an NIH NRSA postdoctoral fellowship under Robert Griffin, Director of the Francis Bitter Magnet Laboratory at Massachusetts Institute of Technology.
 He began working in the field of MRI research in the F.M.
-Kirby Research Center for Functional Brain Imaging and the MRI division of Radiology at Johns Hopkins School of Medicine, first as research associate (2003), then assistant professor (2006), and now associate professor (2012).
+Kirby Research Center for Functional Brain Imaging and the MRI division of Radiology at Johns Hopkins School of Medicine, first as research associate, then assistant professor, then associate professor and now professor.
 He has been elected program director at the International Society for Magnetic Resonance in Medicine (ISMRM) and recognized as a distinguished reviewer for the journal Magnetic Resonance in Medicine.

 Chemical Exchange Saturation Transfer (CEST) has emerged as an MRI contrast mechanism well suited for molecular imaging.
 This mechanism can be used to detect small amounts of contrast agent through saturation of rapidly exchanging protons on compounds provided that these protons are in the proper exchange regime.
 Dr. McMahon’s research group has been focused on the development of MRI technology to detect organic molecules and macromolecules using CEST imaging and exploiting this technology for monitoring therapy.
 This includes hybrid biomaterials which both support cell transplants and allow the monitoring of environmental pH to determine whether changes are taking place that may signal rejection of the transplanted cells.
 The group is also focused on the development of CEST imaging tools for monitoring drug therapy and for monitoring gene expression.